A faster direct sampling algorithm for equilateral closed polygons and the probability of knotting: Abstract

 \section{Abstract}

 We present a faster direct sampling algorithm for random equilateral closed polygons in three-dimensional space.
 This method improves on the moment polytope sampling algorithm of Cantarella, Duplantier, Shonkwiler, and Uehara~\cite{Cantarella:2016bt} and has (expected) time per sample quadratic in the number of edges in the polygon.
+We use our new sampling method and a new code for computing invariants based on the Alexander polynomial to investigate the probability of finding unknots among equilateral closed polygons.